 Expenditures that are directly attributable to and serve the purpose of the R&D are deemed eligible.
 The purchase of the newly manufactured operating asset must therefore have a clear and demonstrable causal link with your R&D activities.
 In your application, you must describe which expenditures you believe you will incur for the project as well as the associated amounts.
-You will subsequently need to determine the expenditures actually incurred and paid for your R&D that forms the basis of your application.
-You will also need to account for these expenditures in your R&D records.
+You must take into account the expected application of the operating asset for your R&D. You must specify the actual expenditure incurred and paid in the statement, taking into account the part of the operating asset that served your R&D. You must account for this expenditure and the percentage that served your R&D in your R&D administration.

 The portion of the eligible expenditure is determined from the date on which the operating asset has been commissioned until the end of the calendar year.
 The attributable portion of the expenditure must be objectively ascertainable and serve the purposes of the R&D. You will need to substantiate this calculation in your R&D records.
 In the case of expenditures of € 1,000,000 or more, you must annually determine the purchase value of the operating assets that is attributable to and used for R&D, for a maximum of five calendar years.
 A maximum of 20% of the purchase amount qualifies for the WBSO per year.

-Example: you spend \in 3,000,000 on purchasing a new machine, which is used in equal measure for R&D (50%) and regular production (50%) in the year of commission.
-The portion that is attributable to and used for R&D is 50% of \in 3,000,000 = \in 1,500,000.
+Example: you spend $\in$ 3,000,000 on purchasing a new machine, which is used in equal measure for R&D (50%) and regular production (50%) in the year of commission.
+The portion that is attributable to and used for R&D is 50% of $\in$ 3,000,000 = $\in$ 1,500,000.
 This expenditure must be spread over a maximum of five calendar years.
-It follows that in the first year, 50% of 20% of \in 3,000,000 = \in 300,000 is eligible.
+It follows that in the first year, 50% of 20% of $\in$ 3,000,000 = $\in$ 300,000 is eligible.

-If the portion of the expenditure that is attributable to and used for your R&D is less than $\[\in \]$ 1,000,000, you may include this amount only once in your WBSO application.
-Example: you spend $\[\in \]$ 1,200,000 on purchasing a new machine, which is used for 60% for R&D activities and for 40% for production in the year of commission.
-The portion that is attributable to and used for R&D is 60% of $\[\in \]$ 1,200,000 = $\[\in \]$ 720,000.
-As this portion of the expenditure is less than $\[\in \]$ 1,000,000, it may be included only once in your WBSO application.
+If the portion of the expenditure that is attributable to and used for your R&D is less than $ensuremath{\in} 1,000,000$ , you may include this amount only once in your WBSO application.
+Example: you spend $ensuremath{\in} 1,200,000$ on purchasing a new machine, which is used for 60% for R&D activities and for 40% for production in the year of commission.
+The portion that is attributable to and used for R&D is 60% of $ensuremath{\in} 1,200,000 = \ensuremath{\in} 720,000$ .
+As this portion of the expenditure is less than $\ensuremath{\in} 1,000,000$ , it may be included only once in your WBSO application.

-Example: mixer for voghurt production
+Example: mixer for yoghurt production